-Purpose: Learners self-reflect on the material that's been covered throughout the day and gather their thoughts regarding take-aways they may have.
+Purpose: Learners self-reflect on the material that's been covered throughout the course and gather their thoughts regarding take-aways they may have.
 Learners share their responses with a partner to continue their learning

-Directions to Trainer:

-Part 1: Instruct learners to write down responses in the t-chart in the Participant Guide.
-This is a quick summary, and learners are given 1-2 minutes to gather their thoughts and write a response.
+Directions to Trainer: Instruct learners to write down responses to the questions on the chart in the Participant Guide.
+This is a quick summary, and learners are given 2 minutes to gather their thoughts and write a response.
+Then, each learner will share one takeaway and one practical application.